cancan101/cancan101.github.io/source/_posts/2014-05-13-map-recognition.markdown

 description: I show identifying transformed US state maps.
 keywords: image recognition, machine learning, Hu moments, image moments, sklearn, SVM, scikit-learn
 ---

 I wanted to write a program to identify a map of a US state.

-{% img /images/post_images/2014-05-13-map-recognition/texas.png 105 110 Map of Texas %}
+{% img /images/post_images/2014-05-13-map-recognition/texas.png 105 110 "Map of Texas" "A black and white map of the state of Texas" %}

 To make life a little more challenging, this program had to work even if the maps are rotated and are no longer in the standard ["North is up" orientation](https://en.wikipedia.org/wiki/Map#Orientation_of_maps)[^projection].
 Further the map images may be off-center and rescaled:

-[^projection]: In reality, not only do I need to be concerned with [scale, rotation, and translation](http://docs.opencv.org/doc/tutorials/imgproc/imgtrans/warp_affine/warp_affine.html), but I also should care about the [map projection](https://en.wikipedia.org/wiki/List_of_map_projections).
+[^projection]: In reality, not only do I need to be concerned with [scale, rotation, and translation](https://docs.opencv.org/doc/tutorials/imgproc/imgtrans/warp_affine/warp_affine.html), but I also should care about the [map projection](https://en.wikipedia.org/wiki/List_of_map_projections).

-{% img /images/post_images/2014-05-13-map-recognition/texas-rotate.png 140 110 Map of Texas Rotated and Translated %}
+{% img /images/post_images/2014-05-13-map-recognition/texas-rotate.png 140 110 "Map of Texas Rotated and Translated" "A black and white map of the state of Texas that has been rotated so that North is no longer up" %}

 ####Data Set
 The first challenge was getting a set of 50 solid-filled maps, one for each of the states.
-Some Google searching around led to [this page](http://www.50states.com/us.htm) which has outlined images for each state map.
+Some Google searching around led to [this page](https://www.50states.com/us.htm) which has outlined images for each state map.
 Those images have not just the outline of the state, but also text with the name of the state, the website's URL, a star showing the state capital and dots indicating what I assume are major cities.
 In order to standardize the images, I removed the text and filled in the outlines.
 The fill took care of the star and the dots.

-{% img http://www.50states.com/maps/texas.gif 152 200 Original Texas Map %}
+{% img https://www.50states.com/maps/texas.gif 152 200 Original Texas Map %}

 <!-- more -->

 First some Python to get the list of all state names:

 ```python
 text = requests.get("http://www.50states.com/us.htm").text
 doc = lxml.html.document_fromstring(text)